gbigtym01/hello-world/README.md

 Gerald is the name computer programming is the game.
 Looking to start progreamming and getting out of the logistics world.
-Hve been working in the oilfield aas a contractor for 4 years.
+Have been working in the oilfield as a contractor in Texas for 4 years.